Domestic: (800) 748-3349 – International: (203) 743-3349

 Advantages and Limitations

 Phase modulation systems offer distinct advantages in signal processing while presenting specific technical challenges.
 The intensity of optical pulses plays a critical role in optical phenomena such as self-phase modulation (SPM) and the Kerr effect, influencing both temporal and spatial phase shifts within a medium.
 Additionally, maintaining a consistent magnitude of light intensity in phase modulation systems is challenging, particularly when achieving desired phase shifts in dynamic metasurfaces and nonlinear optical materials.
+The use of a high-frequency carrier in phase modulation implies greater resistance to certain types of noise and improved data transmission capabilities.
 I’ll examine both aspects to provide a comprehensive understanding of PM’s capabilities and constraints.

 Benefits of Phase Modulation